Garados007/RelaxHackathon.Fubini/README.md

 # RelaxHackathon.Fubini

+> This project was part of a Hackathon and will no longer be maintained.
+If you think you can extend it feel free to create a fork

 This project was created in the Relaxdays Code Challenge Vol. 1.
 See https://sites.google.com/relaxdays.de/hackathon-relaxdays/startseite for more information.
 My participant ID in the challenge was: CC-VOL1-49